KPFA - Pushing Limits-logo

 Description:

-A half-hour radio show providing critical coverage of disability issues and bringing the insight of the grassroots disability movement to the general public.
-Pushing Limits advances the voices of people who live with disabilities.
-It is produced by a collective of media makers and activists who themselves live with disability and airs on Odd Weeks.
+A half-hour radio show providing critical coverage of disability issues and bringing insight into the grassroots disability movement to the general public.

 Language: